New Year’s Eve is right around the corner and it’s the perfect night to pop a bottle of bubbly.

 Do you want something sweeter than traditional Champagne?
 You may consider going with a cava, Prosseco or even a sparkling wine.
 Cava comes from Spain and is sweeter and cheaper than Champagne.
 Prosecco is a little sweeter still and comes from Italy.
 Sparkling wines come in various flavors and from all over the globe.

 The more mature the Champagne, the better.

 New Year’s Eve is a special night and it calls for a special bottle of bubbles.
 According to Vinofile, “the age of the wine and how well it’s currently drinking, matter far more than any other factor.”
 They have a ton of tips for picking the perfect Champagne — and it all starts with age.
 Read more about finding the perfect age here.

 There’s nothing worse than splurging on a bottle of wine and not liking it.
 Instead of splurging for New Year’s Eve, spend around $20.
 If you don’t love it, it’s not a huge loss.
 They also make larger bottles of Champagne that will definitely get the attention of your partygoers.
 According to Vinofile, wine in the big bottles also matures faster than regular Champagne bottles.
 That’s the perfect reason to pop a bigger bottle!

 There are a ton of options when it comes to your New Year’s Eve wine.
 It may be somewhat of a guessing game but it’s mostly about the experience.
 Enjoy your bubbles and your guests this New Year’s Eve!
-We also recommend grabbing a few Champagne bottle stopper to keep your Champagne nice and bubbly through the guitar drop.
+We also recommend grabbing a few Champagne bottle stoppers to keep your Champagne nice and bubbly through the music note drop.